slavov-vili/kit_info/Platform_and_Market_Engineering/06_Auctions.md

             + Antique bought by dealers for resale
             + Stocks
     - Benchmark Auction Model
-        * A1: Bidders are risk neutral
+        * A1: Bidders are risk-neutral (don't consider risk as a factor)
         * A2: Independent-private values (IPV)
         * A3: Bidders are symmetric
-        * A4: Payment is a function only of the bids
+        * A4: Payment is only a function of the bids
         * Bidders know:
             + The auction's rules
             + Their own valuation